Plnt/lightning-lizards/README.md

   1. Fork the lightning lizards repository
   1. Edit the README.md - add your name and topic to the list.
+  1. Run `./markdown README.md > index.html` to update the online page.
-  1. Open a pull request against the gh-pages branch.
+  1. Commit the changes and open a pull request against the gh-pages branch.

-You can use the same process if you have feedback, liked a particular topic, or want us to improve something.
+You can use the same channel if you have feedback, liked a particular topic, or want us to improve something - feel free to create a GitHub issue or a pull request.

 We accept external speakers as well, so if you don't work for SUSE, but would still like to speak, or if you want to invite someone, feel free to do that!